IdPv5 upgrade guide

 shibboleth-identity-provider-4.3.3-x64.msi

-It will install over the top of the existing installation.
-Make sure you tick the ‘install Jetty’ option when prompted.
+Note that by default it will install over the top of an existing installation.
+Make sure you tick the ‘install Jetty’ option if prompted, if you have an existing Jetty install.

-After the install completes, restart the Shibboleth 4 IdP service using the standard Windows tools.
+After the install completes, restart the Shibboleth 4 IdP service using the standard Windows tools (services.msc).

 Upgrade to the latest Shibboleth 5

-Unlike Shibboleth v4, this install is split into 2 parts – the Shibboleth container and the Jetty service.
+Unlike in Shibboleth v4, the Windows Installation has changed significantly in Shibboleth v5 and is split into two parts – Shibboleth and Jetty.
 You need to install both of these.

 Download IdP install files

-There are Windows upgrade instructions available on the Shibboleth site for reference: https://shibboleth.atlassian.net/wiki/spaces/IDP5/pages/3199500925/Upgrading
+The Shibboleth Windows IdP upgrade instructions are available on the Shibboleth Project site for reference: https://shibboleth.atlassian.net/wiki/spaces/IDP5/pages/3199500925/Upgrading

 Check the currently installed version